gardatech/bugbane/README.md

 `--user-id`: id of the user specified in the `--user-name` option; may be taken from the Defect Dojo's url, while desired user is selected on the page `https://dojo.local/user`.<br>
 `--engagement`: engagement id; may also be taken from the engagement url (select one on the page `https://dojo.local/engagement`).<br>
 `--test-type`: test type id; also comes from the url (select required test type on the page `https://dojo.local/test_type`).<br>
-`--token`: API key; copied from the page `https://dojo.local/api/key-v2` (the user needs to be authorized with name specified in the `--user-name` option, the API key should be taken from the part, starting with "Your current API key is ....").<br>
+`--token`: API key; copied from the page `https://dojo.local/api/key-v2` (you need to be authorized with the name specified in the `--user-name` option, you need the API key from the part, starting with "Your current API key is ....").<br>

 If the authenticity of the Defect Dojo server certificate cannot be verified, the `--no-ssl` option should be added.